ifmeorg/ifme/documentation/WORKFLOW.md

 Make a fork of the repository, create a new branch for every feature you are working on! **Always make pull requests!**

-### HOW TO: Pull Requests & Syncing
+### Pull Requests & Syncing

-You can learn more about how to create a pull request and sync your forked repo with the upstream(ifme) repo [here](https://github.com/julianguyen/ifme/wiki/HOW-TO:-Pull-Requests-&-Syncing)
+You can learn more about how to create a pull request and sync your forked repo with the upstream (ifme) repo [here](https://github.com/julianguyen/ifme/wiki/Pull-Requests-&-Syncing).

 If you've been added as a collaborator to the repository, please do not push unless the commit you are making is _trivial_ i.e. doesn't require a code